section-engineering-education/engineering-education/articles/understanding-differential-privacy/index.md

   - url: /engineering-education/understanding-differential-privacy/hero.png
     alt: Understanding Differential Privacy
 ---
 In this article, we will get an overview on resolving the privacy issue using differential privacy.
-You will understand the basics of how privacy is preserved in databases used for machine learning and deep learning.
+You will understand the basics on how privacy is preserved in databases, used with machine learning, and deep learning.
 Although understanding differential privacy requires a mathematical background, this article will cover a very basic overview of the concepts.
 We will also be coding a sample database and check if it is differentially private or not.
 <!--more-->

 ### Table of contents